marcvg/solus-devops/README.md

 Solus Devops setup guide

 ## Editors
-Most popular editors are available.
-Select the one that suits you best.
+Select the one that suits the job.

     sudo eopkg it atom vscode sublime-text-3